apiel/isomor/Readme.md

 yarn add isomor
 ```

-In `my-app` folder create a copy of `src` called `src-isomor`, this folder will be where you are coding.
+In `my-app` folder create a copy of `src` called `src-isomor`, **this folder will be where you are coding**.

 ```
 cd my-app
 cp -r src src-isomor
 ```

 In `src-isomor` add a folder `server`.
 This folder will be all server side files.
 All this files will be transpilled to be usable from the client.
-Note that the transpiler doesn't support subfolder for the moment for the server files.
+Note that the transpiler doesn't support subfolder for the moment.

 ```
 cd src-isomor